 The meter data management (MDM) system will go live in early July 2021.
 This means beginning in July you will see your total electricity usage for the month on your bill, instead of a specific meter reading.
 After the MDM “go live,” we will begin working to integrate your daily usage into our customer portal, MEL.
 We expect to have MEL upgraded by late-2022, giving you that additional easy insight into how you use electricity.
 If you have any questions about your usage or would like tips on how you can save energy, click here, call us at 800-804-7424 or email email@example.com.

 Commercial Bill Display

 During the 20th century, meter technology did not experience many changes.
 The old mechanical meters were only capable of measuring kilowatt hours of energy used.
-Advanced meters provide energy utilities with information to improve efficiency and reliability and enable new programs for our customers.
+Smart meters provide energy utilities with information to improve efficiency and reliability and enable new programs for our customers.

-Our advanced meters communicate using radio frequency (RF) to receive and transmit information.
+Our smart meters communicate using radio frequency (RF) to receive and transmit information.
 They are part of a mesh network where each meter acts as a router to transmit signals from other meters to and from Santee Cooper.
 This information is transmitted in a matter of milliseconds at power levels less than half of a smartphone.